 Effectiveness and efficiency are the triggering factors for the massive use of search engines in learning.
-The dominance of search engines not only has a positive effect, but also have negative impact.
-Using search engine, each individual (student) will be guided in the achievement and acquisition of knowledge.
-Search engines are like shortcuts to get knowledge.
-This condition is supported by the learning process which still prioritizes the cognitive aspect.
+The dominance of search engines has a positive effect and negative impact.
+Using a search engine, each individual (student) will be guided in achieving and acquiring knowledge.
+Search engines are like shortcuts to getting knowledge.
+This condition is supported by the learning process, which still prioritizes the cognitive aspect.
 Some students use search engines to make it easier to get answers.

-“Just type the question on Google, then just copy and paste the question and the answer will definitely appear.
-Usually if you get it directly in the brainly” (Arga, 2021).
+“Just type the question on Google, then just copy and paste the question, and the answer will appear.
+Usually if you get it directly in the brain” (Arga, 2021).

-Search engine algorithms have a tendency to direct search results to the most frequently accessed websites.
+Search engine algorithms direct search results to the most frequently accessed websites.
 Ironically, these websites are sometimes open websites, which can be accessed by someone to add answers or provide clarification on someone’s questions.
 In this process, knowledge is generated by everyone based on individual understandings and assumptions.
 This is the irony in the development of knowledge through education in schools.
-The existence of technology (search engines) is the best invention, but behind its existence it makes people fall asleep due to its convenience.
+The existence of technology (search engines) is the best invention, but behind its existence, it makes people fall asleep due to its convenience.
 Students tend to use it instantly to get answers to various questions given.
-Finally, students do not understand the essence of the question which is intended to explore knowledge as a process.
+Finally, students do not understand the essence of the question, which is intended to explore knowledge as a process.

 Verify the truth

-The use of search engines continues to grow and becomes the primary used by everyone, including students.
-Based on this study, all informants stated that they used search engines to assist the process of finding information.
-When experiencing difficulties with information either in general or in the context of learning, students tend to carry out a search process.
-Hootsuite (Kemp, 2021) states that the majority of internet users are searching for information by 63% and those related to the learning process, namely how to find something 51.9%; find ideas/inspiration 47.6% and education 42.6%.
-Information and knowledge are the subjects that are most widely used as reasons why someone uses search engine.
+Search engines continue to grow and become the primary use by everyone, including students.
+Based on this study, all informants stated that they used search engines to assist in finding information.
+Students tend to carry out a search process when experiencing difficulties with information either in general or in the context of learning.
+Hootsuite (Kemp, 2021) states that most internet users search for information 63% and those related to the learning process, namely how to find something, 51.9%; find ideas/inspiration 47.6% and education, 42.6%.
+Information and knowledge are the most widely used subjects as reasons why someone uses a search engine.

 The massive spread of information encourages individuals to look for shortcuts to find that information.
-The shortcut is accommodated by search engines that provide assistance in finding something.
-At the end of 2020 the most popular search engine was still occupied by Google with a market share of 91.4% far outperforms its rival, Bing by 2.7% (Kemp, 2021).
+The shortcut is accommodated by search engines that assist in finding something.
+At the end of 2020, the most popular search engine was still occupied by Google, with a market share of 91.4%, far outperforming its rival, Bing, by 2.7% (Kemp, 2021).
 Looking at these data and based on informants’ data, it is clear that googling dominates all search activities, either through a cellphone or using a computer.

 The massive use of search engines heralds a new era in how knowledge is formed and recognized.
-Knowledge is part of an effort to uncover reality.
-In essence, knowledge is created by humans, which then develops and is recognized academically when knowledge can be accounted for and proven its validity when there has been an agreement by many people.
+Knowledge is part of an effort to uncover the reality.
+In essence, knowledge is created by humans, which develops and is recognized academically when knowledge can be accounted for and proven its validity when there has been an agreement by many people.